 Sprawling suites and an air of romanticism define this stunning boutique hotel, picturesquely set in Barcelona’s Gràcia neighborhood.
 After you’ve settled into your ultra-luxe quarters and spent adequate time lounging beside (or in) the rooftop jacuzzi, you’ll want to set off to explore the bustling locale below (though the view from up top is hard to beat).
 Once you’re out on the town, check out Casa Vicens, Gaudí’s first house still standing in all its historic glory, and from there, take a break for a pick-me-up, which in Barcelona is likely either a glass of vermut (house vermouth with a splash of soda) or tinto de verano (red wine with lemonade).
 In Gràcia, there’s no better place for this than Plaza del Sol, where the energy is constant and the people watching is unparalleled.
 At some point during your stay, be sure to dine at 4 Gats in the Gothic Quarter, once counted among Picasso’s favorite haunts.

-One&Only Ocean Club, Bahamas
+The Ocean Club, a Four Seasons Resort, Bahamas

 Filario Hotel & Residences, Italy